 If you’re thirsty for knowledge about June 7, then you’re in the right place.
 Here we are going to look at events that happened on this day.

 Did you know that on this day in 1929, the Vatican City signed the Lateran Treaty making it an independent state?
 At only 0.17 square miles, it is the smallest country in the world.

-Keep reading for more facts about June 7
+Keep reading for more interesting facts about June 7th in history!

 The breakup occurred due to the fact that Microsoft continued to break antitrust laws with browser markets and the PC Operating system.